Aerial view of the Chiang Mai property market. The city analyzed in the 2026 market breakdown

 First, ignore the photos for sixty seconds.
 Pull up the building name on Google Maps satellite.
 Look at the roof.
 Count the air-con condensers per floor.
 A building with patchy occupancy shows up here before it shows up in any spreadsheet.

 Second, find the building's juristic person contact.
 Call.
-If no one answers, that is data.
-Functional buildings answer their phones.
+Response time is data.
+Well-run buildings tend to respond fast.

 Third, ask explicitly for the foreign freehold quota status.
 The 49% rule is hard.
 If the building is already at quota, your only path is leasehold, and the conversation is now completely different.